lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

     Each *mass* command assigns a mass in grams/mole to an atom type.
-Each *pair_coeff* assigns respectively the depth of the potential (in Kcal/mole), and the distance (in Ångstrom) at which the particle-particle potential energy is 0.
+Each *pair_coeff* assigns respectively the depth of the LJ potential (in Kcal/mole), and the distance (in Ångstrom) at which the particle-particle potential energy is 0.

 .. admonition:: About the parameters
-    :class: dropdown
+    :class: info

     The parameters for water
     correspond to the TIP4P/2005 water model, and the parameters